-- The new Waste Management and Minimisation Plan proposes a preferred programme focusing on organics and glass recycling.
-The plan sets out how waste reduction, resource recovery and waste disposal will be achieved across the district; - With increased demand on our facilities we are also undertaking a review of existing transfer stations and the recycling centre.
-The first step will be the development of a business case that identifies long term options for greater resource recovery and waste reduction; - The plan proposes to continue to provide educational information to residents, businesses and visitors that helps achive responsible waste reduction, resource recovery and waste disposal; and - The plan proposes to investigate options for the diversion of organic material from landfill including food waste, organics and biosolids.
+- Consultation, adoption and implementation of the improved WMMP. which has a preferred programme focusing on organics and glass.
+This plan sets out how rubbish and recycling will be dealt with across the deistrict, covering everything from household refuse through to organic waste. - With the increased demand on our facilities we are also undertaking a review of our existing transfer stations and the recycling centre.
+The first step in this process will be the development of a business case that identifies long term options. - Continue to provide educational information to customers, to promote our waste services and advise how customers can responsibly dispose of organic and recyclable materials, including using private waste collection services. - Investigate options for the diversion of organic material from landfill.